mlflow/mlflow/docs/source/model-registry.rst

 As with above ``mlflow.sklearn.log_model(...)``, this method creates version 1 of the specified model and it returns a single `ModelVersion <https://www.mlflow.org/docs/latest/python_api/mlflow.entities.html#mlflow.entities.model_registry.ModelVersion>`_ MLflow object.

-And finally, you can use the `MLflow Client Tracking API <https://www.mlflow.org/docs/latest/python_api/mlflow.tracking.html#mlflow.tracking.MlflowClient.create_registered_model>`_ to create a new registered model.
+And finally, you can use the `MLflow Client API <https://www.mlflow.org/docs/latest/python_api/mlflow.tracking.html#mlflow.tracking.MlflowClient.create_registered_model>`_ to create a new registered model.
 If the model name exists, this will throw an ``MLflowException`` since creating a new registered model requires a unique name.

 .. code-block:: py